MidnightPavlaka635920/Initframis/README.md

 After the program is done, it will show height of output, and that can be used in `grr.sh` to display video, with addition to audio.
 ### Arguments
 - `input.mp4` Input video file.
 Can be any valid video file, needs read permissions.
 - `80` Width you want output to be, in characters, can be any normal number.
 Just make sure that height would fit in your terminal.
+Or, use 0 for the best quality that video resolution could do **(1.5+)**.
 - `output.full` Output/result file, I am using full file type.
 Can be any valid file, needs write permission.
 - `h` Type of output characters.
 Can be ONLY `h` or `f`.
 H gives double the vertical resolution, uses upper-half characters.
 F gives full characters, so smaller vertical resolution.
 ## Output structure